EveryMundo/emDataStandards/README.md

 #### Deploy to gihub pages manually

-**Note:** These commands assume that you have committed already all your changes in master.
+**Note:** The following command assumes that you have committed already all your changes in master.
 For Windows, run the commands in git bash.

 ```bash
 bash documentation/publish-gh-pages.sh